The No Endmarker Theorem for One-Way Probabilistic Pushdown Automata: Two Formulations of One-Way Pushdown Automata

 \subsection{The Second Formulation}

 In comparison with the first formulation, let us consider 1ppda's with no endmarker.
-Such machines are succinctly called \emph{no-endmarker 1ppda's} and they are naturally obtained from all the definitions stated in Section \ref{sec:first-formulation} except for removing the entire use of $\cent$ and $\dollar$.
+Such machines are succinctly called \emph{no-endmarker 1ppda's} int his paper and they are naturally obtained from all the definitions stated in Section \ref{sec:first-formulation} except for removing the entire use of $\cent$ and $\dollar$.
+See Fig.~\ref{fig:difference-1-ppda} for a non-endmarker 1ppda.
 For example, an \emph{input region} is now the cells that contain $x$, instead of $\cent x \dollar$.
 We express such a machine as $(Q,\Sigma,\Theta_{\Gamma},\delta,q_0,Z_0,Q_{acc},Q_{rej})$ without $\cent$ and $\dollar$.
 For such a no-endmarker 1ppda, its probabilistic transition function $\delta$ maps $Q\times \Sigma_{\lambda}\times \Gamma\times Q\times\Theta_{\Gamma}$ to $[0,1]$, where $\Sigma_{\lambda}=\Sigma\cup\{\lambda\}$.
-The acceptance and rejection of such no-endmarker 1ppda's are determined by whether the 1ppda's are respectively in accepting states or in rejecting states just after reading off the entire input string and leaving the input region.
-To ensure this, $Q$ must be partitioned into $Q_{acc}$ and $Q_{rej}$.
+Similarly to an endmarker 1ppda, in general, a no-endmarker 1ppda either allows or disallows any final series of $\lambda$-moves (i.e., any series of $\lambda$-moves after completely reading an input).
+The acceptance and rejection of such no-endmarker 1ppda's are determined by whether the 1ppda's are respectively in accepting states or in rejecting states just after reading off the entire input string, and leaving the input region, and making a (possible) series of subsequent $\lambda$-moves.
+To ensure this, $Q$ should be partitioned into $Q_{acc}$ and $Q_{rej}$; namely, $Q=Q_{acc}\cup Q_{rej}$ and $Q_{acc}\cap Q_{rej}=\setempty$.

-It is important to note that every 1ppda in the initial state must read the leftmost symbol of a given non-empty input string written on the input tape at the first step.
-In particular, when an input is the empty string, for any machine that has the right endmarker but no left endmarker, it can still read $\dollar$ at the first step.
-In contrast, since a no-endmarker machine cannot ``read'' any blank symbol, we must allow the machine to make a $\lambda$-move at the first step.
+Concerning the behavior of the very first step, we demand in this paper that every 1ppda in the initial state should read the leftmost symbol of a given non-empty input string written on the input tape.
+By contrast, when an input is the empty string $\lambda$, for any machine that has the right endmarker but no left endmarker, it can still read $\dollar$ at the first step.
+In contrast, since a no-endmarker machine cannot ``read'' any blank symbol, we need to allow the machine to make a $\lambda$-move at the first step.